fog/fog/lib/fog/sakuracloud/docs/getting_started.md

 Work with Volume service.

-use `configure` method with SSH Key ID.
+use `configure` method with SSH Key id.

 ##### Example